 The LNRLP legal claim against Vale also includes assertions that all previous royalty payments made to it have been inadequate on the basis that the sales of material from the mine to other operating subsidiaries of Vale were completed at lower than fair market prices.
-The legal claim is currently in the document production stage.
+The legal claim is in the pre-trial discovery stage, with a trial date set of September 2018.